How Can I Become a Sign Language Interpreter?

 How Do I Gain Work Experience?

 It will be necessary to perfect and develop your interpretation skills.
-The best way to do this by acquiring work experience.
-Some ways you can do this are by joining a sign language group, tutoring ASL students or volunteering your interpreting services at community events.
+The best way to do this is by acquiring work experience.
+You might consider joining a sign language group, tutoring ASL students or volunteering your interpreting services at community events.
 You can also work with community organizations, such as the American Red Cross.
 You'll probably need between two and five years of signing experience to qualify for many jobs.

 What Job Duties Might I Have?